-- (b) Recognition of a world-Jewish civil Authority, with a seat on all international organs dealing with migration or reconstruction problems, and on the future Peace Conference. - (c) The Jewish State as a war aim of the Allies. - (d) A Covenant on civic equality as a war aim of the Allies.
+(b) Recognition of a world-Jewish civil Authority, with a seat on all international organs dealing with migration or reconstruction problems, and on the future Peace Conference.

+(c) A Covenant on civic equality as a war aim of the Allies.